-Varying opinions have been expressed for the date of the steles from 10th to 7th centuries BCE.
+Varying opinions have been expressed for the date of the steles from the 10th to 7th century BCE.
 Near the bases on Tavşantepe, a third stele shaped stone was found which bears draft drawings for a relief (see last image below).
-All three steles are currently in Niğde Museum.
+All three steles are currently in the Niğde Museum.

 Berges, D., J. Nollé.
 Tyana - Archäologisch-historische Untersuchungen zum südwestlichen Kappadokien, Bonn: Hebelt, 2000: 104.